arcons/adventofcode2022/README.md

 When a solution file has a function called `part_one`, it adds a star.
 When it has a function called `part_two`, it adds another star.
 The `star counter` badge at the top of the README.md file is then updated with the total amount of stars found.

-This script is only used in the Github workflow `update_readme.yml`, but can be run locally to using `generate-readme`

 ### clean-repo